ExampleWasTaken/simu-drive/docs/core-simulation/home.md

 Generally speaking the simulation has two parts: The hardware part and the software part.
 The latter being used to control the former.

-The both parts are managed by their own orchestrator:
+Both parts are managed by their own [orchestrator](./orchestrator.md):

 - [Hardware Orchestrator](./hardware-orchestrator.md)
 - [Software Orchestrator](./software-orchestrator.md)